- In February, Kiyomizu-dera looks like this

 Yes, we can!
 We can visit the main hall and the stage!
 Don’t worry!

 Now Kiyomizu-dera is covered with scaffold but we can get to the main hall and the stage.
 Click the photo above.
-We can see people at the center of it.
-It is a part of stage we can be on.
+We can see people at the center of the stage.
+It is an only part we can be on.

 Inside of the main hall.
 Nearly the same view we had before the renovation.
 There are white boards for construction but it looks the same before the renovation started.

 This is the stage before the reconstruction started.
-On the other hand, there are scaffolds are on the stage and we can visit the reduced area.
+Now, there are scaffolds are on the stage and we can visit the reduced area.
 The stage is around 227 square yards but the area left for us is around 45 square yards

 How is the renovation carried on?